polystat/odin/docs/analysis/direct_access_to_base_class_state.md

 So, `self.state.write 10` is considered, while `state.write 10` is not considered,
 since it can potentially be a local variable.
 2. The hierarchy where the defect takes place can be nested in objects.
-3.
+3. Access to the state refers to actions that either read the state or call functions on it.

 ## Possible limitations
-1Variables can be accessed without using `self`.
+1. Variables can be accessed without using `self`.
 The current implementation does not consider such cases.